dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2001.md

 To add a new add-in to the list, click Browse and then locate the XLAM file.

 You can also open most add-in files (as though they were workbook files) by choosing File ➪ Open ➪ Browse.
-An add-in opened in this manner doesn’t appear in
+An add-in opened in this manner doesn't appear in

 the Add-Ins dialog box.
 In addition, if you open the add-in by choosing the Open

-command, you can’t close it by choosing File ➪ Close.
+command, you can't close it by choosing File ➪ Close.
 You can remove the add-in

 only by exiting and restarting Excel or by writing a macro to close the add-in.